WhataShane/PokemonGoSimulator/README.md

 My games been featured in a multitude of international media outlets!
 Thank you, everyone, for helping me spread the message!
 Niantic, if you're reading this, please level the playing field for suburban/rural Pokemon GO players!
 As you can see below, the lack of viable Pokemon in non-metropolitan areas is afflicting Pokemon GO players internationally.

 Figure 1.
-News Outlets Pokemon Suburban Version has been Featured in.
+News Outlets that have Reported on Suburban Version.
 ![na](http://i.imgur.com/ClQdDCq.png)
 (check out news.txt for a comprehensive list of urls)